Ever spent a day at the beach in a cruise port -- and then wish you hadn't?

-In most cruise ports, there's the one main beach that everyone goes to (such as Seven Mile Beach in Grand Cayman).
+4. Research beach options.In most cruise ports, there's the one main beach that everyone goes to (such as Seven Mile Beach in Grand Cayman).
 Those may or may not be the best beach fit for you.
 Do your research in advance to find out if there is a more secluded beach or one that is more family-friendly or better for snorkeling and other water sports.
 Also, research which beaches have facilities or restaurants if that's important to you.

-Most people are lazy.
+5. Make the trek.Most people are lazy.
 They find the first free patch of sand and plop down there.
 If you want a bit more personal space, head to the far end of the beach, and you'll find the crowds thinning as you go.

 6. Don't underestimate the power of the sun.One token sunscreen application in the morning will not keep you from returning to your cruise ship looking like a lobster.
 For a full day at the beach, make sure to bring a strong sun screen and reapply it several times throughout the day.
 (Cover your ears and feet too!)
 Wear a hat and cover-up, and don't forget your lips -- keep them protected with an

 7. Hide your cash.The internet is full of clever ways to hide your money in your beach bag, if you don't plan on carrying it on you in the water.
 Some suggestions include stashing it inside feminine hygiene products or in empty Chapstick tubes.
 (You can buy

 8. Pack ziplocks.

 9. BYO snacks.Food stands at beaches can be far away from your sunning spot, overpriced and crowded.
 Pack snacks -- either packaged foods you brought from home or even PB&Js you make at the cruise ship's breakfast buffet -- for between-meal noshing.
 (Just check port regulations about bringing fruits and meats off the ship -- some don't allow it.)

-It's annoying to lug a whole bunch of towels to the beach, but you always end up needing one to sit on and one to dry off with.
+10. Bring a second towel.It's annoying to lug a whole bunch of towels to the beach, but you always end up needing one to sit on and one to dry off with.
 Suck it up and bring two per person.

 12. Bring beach-friendly bags.The day pack you used on your Mediterranean cruise or on that rainforest hike won't cut it at the beach.
 When you're packing for your beachy cruise, make sure to bring the right bag for your day by the sea.
 Good options include

 13. BYO beach tent.If you like the beach but need shade and don't want to shell out for overpriced clamshells or beach umbrellas, considering bringing

 14. Don't forget about Mother Nature.Sun isn't the only natural enemy to your idyllic beach day.
 Sand flies, jellyfish and sea lice are among the other killjoys waiting to ruin your fun in the sun.
 Before you book that resort day pass or pricy beach excursion, find out if it's the season for any beach-residing pests.
 If so, you might want to opt for that catamaran ride or zipline tour instead.
 If not, it can't hurt to tuck a

 Cruise Critic is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by promoting and linking to Amazon.com.